ryan-weil/ryan-weil.github.io/_posts/2024-12-14-LUMMA-STEALER.md

 Take a look at the `after` dump and you can see that the `optimization block` issue has been solved.
 Block `#27` now points to a copy of the `optimization block` that has no other incoming blocks, so it would be safe to patch the `goto @2` instruction to its correct location later on.
 Even more, after all dispatcher predecessors have been confirmed to have no more than two predecessors, we can handle the complex branches.
 To do so, I again iterate the dispatcher predecessors.
 This time, I create a 'trace' for each predecessor.
 The way I implemented tracing was to do a depth-first search from the dispatcher predecessor all the way up to the clusterhead.
 This will find every possible path to the clusterhead.
 I determine if we've hit the clusterhead by checking if its one of those `jz/jnz` comparison blocks from the beginning of our analysis.
 If so, the trace returns.

-Once this is done, I call another function which takes the trace information and turns it into a basic integer an array of all the possible paths we found using the blocks' serials.
+Once this is done, I call another function which takes the trace information and turns it into a basic integer array of all the possible paths we found using the blocks' serials.

 ```
 255 84 82 81